kestra-io/docs/content/docs/04.user-interface-guide/08-task-runs.md

 This is an [Enterprise Edition](https://kestra.io/enterprise) feature only available when using the **Elasticsearch** repository.
 ::

-On the **Task Runs** page, you will see a list of task runs and some charts.
+On the **Task Runs** page, you will see the list of task runs and some charts.

 This page only exists when using the Elasticsearch repository, as it requires a full-text search engine.